Menu

 Pollo en Mole

 Mole derives from the word molli, which means “sauce” in Nahuatl.
-It is a generic name for a wide variety of sauces; however, a common ingredient in all of them is chili peppers.
+It is a generic name for a wide variety of sauces; however, a common ingredient in all of them is chile peppers.
 Mole poblano (from Puebla) is the best known and widely considered one of Mexico’s national dishes.
-For Christmas or special occasions such as weddings or baptisms, mole is served over turkey or other meats like chicken or pork.
-Recipe Servings: Serves 4
+For Christmas or special occasions such as weddings or baptisms, mole is served over turkey or other meats such as chicken or pork.

 Prep Time